 It appears that in 1968 famous racer Parnelli Jones was in partnership on a Ford dealership in Southern California.
 He and his partner wanted to do something special and thus was built the Parnelli Jones Torino.

 This car was found on eBay and its seller does not mention any performance modifications, only cosmetic.
 Since the selling price for this Special Edition was the same as a regular Torino without these modifications it is highly unlikely that any performance upgrades were included.
-On the other hand, Parnelli was well known for his racing in Indy Car, Nascar, Trans Am and Off Road so performance options would certainly have been expected.
+On the other hand, Parnelli was well known for his racing so performance options would certainly have been expected.
 Were there more options or different versions that might have included performance upgrades?
 Ford has done some Parnelli Jones tribute specials over the years but they were all Mustangs as I recall.

 One thing I find especially interesting is the vinyl roof.
 First off, it is the first time I have ever seen a vinyl trunk!
 Usually when we see a fastback with a vinyl treatment it stops at the leading edge of the trunk.
 What I like about this car is it pays tribute to the race car paint schemes used on the Fords and Mercurys.
-This Presidential Blue with white vinyl top must have really stood out from the crowd on the street.
+This Presidential Blue with white vinyl top must have really stood out from the crowd on the street back in the day.

 There are a number of items on the car that seem like they would have added a significant cost to the car.
 How about this hood.
 I don’t ever recall seeing anything like this on any Fords.
 Was this a custom piece just for this car or was it an over the counter hot rod piece from some aftermarket firm?
 Was it a complete hood or just a big scoop molded onto the factory hood?